 - Ignition Coils for Volvo

 - Some Volvo owners prefer to replace all the coils when changing the spark plugs.
-Please keep in mind coils do not need to be replaced unless they fail.
+Please remember that coils do not need to be replaced unless they fail.

 - Park your Volvo in a safe workplace and allow the engine to cool down for about thirty minutes.
 Make sure to engage the parking brakes and remove the key.